defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-In our case  the actual `UICollectionView` instance must be created in `makeUIView(context:)`, but this requires a collection view layout to be provided at initialization time.
+In our case  the actual `UICollectionView` instance must be created in `makeUIView(context:)`, but this requires a collection view layout to be provided at initialization time first.

 ## Providing a Collection View Layout

-With iOS 13 and tvOS 13 collection view layouts can be provided in a general declarative way through compositional layouts.
-The obtained layout code is both expressive and supports powerful features, among them independently scrollable sections.
-If you remember this is exactly how we wanted our tvOS layout to behave in the first place.
+With iOS 13 and tvOS 13 collection view layouts can be provided in a general declarative way through [compositional layouts](https://developer.apple.com/videos/play/wwdc2019/215).
+The obtained layout code is expressive and supports advanced features like independently scrollable sections (If you remember the first part of this article this is exactly how we wanted our tvOS layout to behave in the first place).

-Because SwiftUI is also available starting with iOS 13 and tvOS 13, compositional layouts are the obvious choice for our implementation:
+Because SwiftUI is also available starting with iOS 13 and tvOS 13 compositional layouts are the obvious choice for our implementation:

 ```
 struct CollectionView: UIViewRepresentable {